The best credit cards for United flyers in 2020

 Which United credit card is right for you?

+Getting any sort of airline credit card right now is obviously an investment in the future, since you won't be able to use the perks immediately.
+But if you're thinking about stockpiling some United miles for when travel returns to normal, you're probably wondering which card is best for you.

-With so many credit cards available to maximize your United miles, you're probably wondering which card is best for you.
-If you're committed solely to flying United but don't find yourself flying very often, your best bet is probably the United Explorer Card.
-However, if you have that same dedication to United Airlines but find yourself in the air quite often, the United Club Card is the way to go.
+If you're committed solely to flying United when it returns to full service but won't likely find yourself flying very often, at least at first, your best bet is probably the United Explorer Card.
+However, if you have that same dedication to United Airlines but expect to be in the air quite often right away when travel resumes, the United Club Infinite Card is the way to go.

-On the other hand, if you have a business and are looking to increase your United MileagePlus account balance right away, apply for either the United Business Card or the United Club Business Card to earn the 100,000-point sign up bonus.
+On the other hand, if you have a business and are looking to increase your United MileagePlus account balance right away, apply for the United Business Card to earn the 60,000-point sign up bonus.
 Alternatively, if you prefer flexibility in how you redeem your miles, the Ink Business Preferred should be your go-to card.
 And for those people without a business but looking for flexible points, the Chase Sapphire Reserve or Chase Sapphire Preferred are the way to go.

 For United credit cards: